Inflammatory Foods and Diet

 Certain foods can have anti-inflammatory qualities.

-Inflammation of any part of your body is your immune system’s response to an infection, injury or irritation.
+Inflammation of any body part is your immune system’s response to an infection, injury or irritation.
 Localised swelling, redness and pain are the usual warning signs and symptoms of inflammation.
 Now we’re learning that foods we eat can contribute to a similar inflammatory response!

-If your diet consists mostly of foods cooked at high temperatures (most “fast food” falls into this category) and foods that are high in sugar and hydrogenated or refined oils (chips, margarine and many processed foods), you are more likely to be experiencing inflammation.
+If your diet consists mostly of foods cooked at high temperatures (most “fast food” falls into this category) and foods that are high in sugar and hydrogenated or refined oils (chips, margarine, and many processed foods), you are more likely to experience inflammation.

 What types of foods should you eat to combat inflammation?